Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Curved Gaming Monitors - Spring 2024 Reviews
+The 5 Best Curved Gaming Monitors - Fall 2024

 Best Curved Gaming Monitors

 Curved gaming monitors are a great choice if you sit close to the screen and find that the edges on flat monitors often look washed out.
 A key benefit of having a curved monitor is that the entire screen is closer to your field of vision, so you see a more consistent image across the display, especially on monitors with narrow viewing angles.
-Curved monitors also provide an immersive gaming experience.
+They can also help provide an immersive gaming experience.

-The radius of a curved display tells you how aggressive the curvature is, with a lower number representing a more aggressive curve.
+The radius of a curved display tells you how aggressive the curvature is, with a lower number representing a more aggressive curve; 800R is more aggressive than 1700R, but it may take some time to get used to an aggressive screen.
 Not all curved gaming monitors are created equal, as they're available in different aspect ratios and sizes, with many of them being ultrawide displays.
-There are downsides to getting a curved gaming monitor, though, as those with aggressive curves may take some time to get used to.
 If you want the best gaming experience when looking for a curved monitor, it's important to consider its gaming performance and features, like its refresh rate, response time, and input lag, but most monitors have low input lag anyway.

-We've bought and tested more than 310 monitors, and below are our picks for the best curved gaming monitors.
-For more options, see our recommendations for the best curved monitors, the best 34-49-inch monitors, and the best ultrawide gaming monitors.
+We've bought and tested more than 330 monitors, and below are our picks for the best curved gaming monitors.
+For more options, see our recommendations for the best curved monitors, the best 34-49 inch monitors, and the best ultrawide gaming monitors.

 1. Best Curved Gaming Monitor

 The best curved gaming monitor we've tested is the Dell Alienware AW3225QF.
-It's a premium display that's outstanding for gaming as it has a 240Hz refresh rate and a near-instantaneous response time, meaning there's almost no blur trail behind fast-moving objects, and you can get it directly through Dell's website.
+It's a premium display that's outstanding for gaming, as it has a 240Hz refresh rate.
+It has a near-instantaneous response time, meaning there's almost no blur trail behind fast-moving objects.
 It also supports all common types of VRR, including FreeSync, HDMI Forum VRR, and G-SYNC compatibility, to reduce screen tearing.
-Its high 4k resolution helps deliver sharp images, and the screen's 1700R curve helps provide a more immersive feel.
+Its high 4k resolution delivers sharp images, and the screen's 1700R curve helps provide a more immersive feel.

-On top of its outstanding gaming performance, it also delivers exceptional picture quality.
+On top of its outstanding gaming performance, it even delivers exceptional picture quality.
 It uses a QD-OLED panel that displays perfect black levels in dark rooms and offers a wide range of colors, making highlights pop and colors look vivid.
 OLEDs aren't perfect, though, as they risk burn-in with constant exposure to the same static elements over time.
-If that concerns you, the Samsung Odyssey Neo G8 S32BG85 is another 4k, 240Hz curved monitor that uses Mini LED backlighting, but it doesn't display the same deep blacks as the Dell.
+If that concerns you, the Samsung Odyssey Neo G8 S32BG85 is another 4k, 240Hz curved monitor that uses Mini LED backlighting and doesn't risk burn-in, but it doesn't display the same deep blacks as the Dell.

 See our review